 3 rd ORDINA RY AUDIT COMMITTEE MEETING - 29 April 2021 ITEM NO ITEM UNDER DISCUSSION CONCERNS AND RECOMMENDATIONS AC 21/24 2020/2021 3rd Quarter Infrastructure Report (Including initial plan, budget, progress report on spending, actual work done, variances and reasons) (January - March 2021) (SMI) The Audit Committee took note of the report and no recommendations and concerns were raised.
-The table below illustrates the expenditures in totals for the quarter: Project Category Expenditure % MIG Funded R47 631 698.19 87% INEP Funded R10 780 582.01 72% Internal Funded R8 659 001.35 66% AC 21/25 2020/2021 ICT 3rd Quarter Steering Committee Report (January - March 2021) (ICT) management should use the funds to prioritise projects that are under budgeted since from the quarterly service provider's expenditure report AC 21/26 2020/2021 3rd Quarter Human Resources Report (must include section 56 managers' vacancies and signing of performance contracts) (January - March 2021) (SMCS) The Audit Committee took note of the report and no recommendations and concerns were raised.
-There are three (3) vacancies of Directors/Senior Managers and one for the Chief Finance Officer (CFO) and the progress on filling the positions is as follows: No Position Progress AC 21/27 2020/2021 3rd Quarter Council Resolutions Implementation Register/Report (January - March 2021) (SMES) The Audit Committee raised a concern the 2020/2021 3rd Quarter Council Resolutions Implementation Register/Report is incomplete and recommend that the document should be completed for future meetings so that the committee can advise effectively AC 20/17 2020/2021 1 st Quarter Risk Management Committee Report RISK MANAGEMENT The Audit Committee raised a concern that there is a risk of public entering the municipality with no control to it.
+The table below illustrates the expenditures in totals for the quarter: Project Category Expenditure % MIG Funded R47 631 698.19 87% INEP Funded R10 780 582.01 72% Internal Funded R8 659 001.35 66% AC 21/25 2020/2021 ICT 3rd Quarter Steering Committee Report (January - March 2021) (ICT) CORPORATE SERVICES DEPARTMENT The Audit Committee took note of the report and recommendations that management should use the funds to prioritise projects that are under budgeted since from the quarterly service provider's expenditure report there are two project that were not spend on.
+The Audit Committee recommended that management should add a paragraph indicating the ICT Operational target in terms of the performance AC 21/26 2020/2021 3 rd Quarter Human Resources Report (must include section 56 managers' vacancies and signing of performance contracts) (January - March 2021) (SMCS) No Position Progress 1 Senior Manager Advertised and re-advertised 2 Senior manager Advertised and re-advertised 3 Senior Resigned with effect from 30 April 2021 4 Chief financial officer Advertised and re-advertised EXECUTIVE SUPPORT DEPARTMENT AC 21/27 2020/2021 3rd Quarter Council Resolutions Implementation Register/Report (January - March 2021) (SMES) The Audit Committee raised a concern the 2020/2021 3rd Quarter Council Resolutions Implementation Register/Report is incomplete and recommend that the document should be completed for future meetings so that the committee can advise effectively RISK MANAGEMENT AC 20/17 2020/2021 1 st Quarter Risk Management Committee Report The Audit Committee raised a concern that there is a risk of public entering the municipality with no control to it.